repository-service-tuf/repository-service-tuf/docs/source/guide/repository-service-tuf-cli/index.rst

     The Organization Example (https://example.com) has all files downloaded /downloads path, meaning
     https://example.com/downloads/.

-    Additionally it has two sub-folders, productA and productB where the clients can find all files
-    (i.e.: productA-v1.0.tar, productB-1.0.tar), for productBit has even a sub-folder, updates where
-    clients can find update files (i.e.: servicepack-1.tar, servicepack-2.tar)
+    Additionally, it has two sub-folders, productA and productB where the clients can find all files (i.e.: productA-v1.0.tar, productB-1.0.tar), for productB it even has a sub-folder, updates where clients can find update files (i.e.: servicepack-1.tar, servicepack-2.tar).

     In that case mapping all targets files paths as: